 If you're looking for an activity that's both fun and educational, you can take a river cruise on the Mississippi River this Labor Day weekend.
-A guide will take you on a 2-hour tour on the 49-passenger River Rambler, sharing information about the history of the river and its important geological features.
-The tour boat has an open-air top level and they feature a bar with snacks.
-It's a good idea to check the weather forecast and confirm with the boat company in advance, as there can be closures due to weather and river conditions.
+A guide will take you on an hour-long tour on the 49-passenger River Rambler, sharing information about the history of the river and its important geological features.
+The tour boat has an open-air top level plus a bar with cocktails for adults and mocktails for kids.

 St. Louis might not be the first place you think of when it comes to celebrating Japanese culture, but each Labor Day weekend, the Missouri Botanical Garden hosts one of the oldest and biggest Japanese festivals in the U.S. The event features traditional music, dancing, and storytelling in the authentic Japanese strolling gardens.
 Visitors can learn about the art of origami or attend a traditional tea ceremony.
 Another highlight of the event is the chance to see a real sumo wrestling demonstration.

 Live Jazz in Frontier Park

 All summer concerts in Frontier Park are canceled in 2020.

 Enjoy an evening of jazz at a free outdoor concert along the banks of the Missouri River in Frontier Park.
 The 18-piece St. Charles Big Band will continue their 20 years of performances.
 Everyone is invited to bring a lawn chair or blanket and relax under the stars for this free event in St. Charles.